 Even as our feeble President has thrown open our borders, devalued citizenship and labeled all Normal Americans racists, you understood how rare and precious American citizenship is.
 You fought to uphold and preserve a color-blind, meritorious society and to maintain equal justice for all.
 You lived patriotism, not the politically expedient rhetoric thrown in the faces of Americans by corrupt politicians and cynical, dim-witted, self-absorbed entertainers and athletes, but the patriotism that ever lives in the hearts of practicing Americans.
 You knew what it meant to give the last full measure of devotion:

 …that government of the people, by the people, for the people, shall not perish from the earth.

 They give nothing, but take much.
 And you, like me, fear your sacrifice might be in vain.
 You shudder with revulsion at men and women that deny the existence of evil and think America what is wrong with the world.
 They revel in the bounty of America, yet smugly sneer at those that honor your sacrifice, the flag, patriotism and all it means to be American.

 Always, when we have needed great men and women, we have found them.
 They stood and said: “here am I; send me.”
 You were among them.
-When we needed not the coddled, addled, self-imagined elite, the race hustlers and corrupt and criminal, but the truly best and brightest, they have always donned the uniform and taken up arms in the defense of liberty, just as you did.
+When we needed not the coddled, addled, perverse and hateful self-imagined elite, the race hustlers, the corrupt and criminal, and those of multiple, fanciful genders, but the truly best and brightest, they have always donned the uniform and taken up arms in the defense of liberty, just as you did.